 ~ The 11th Step in AA

-The holidays leading into New Years is often stressful and a time when many will over-use and abuse alcohol and other psychotropic chemicals.
-The holidays may present challenges for those of us who are committed to sobriety and they can be a risk for relapse.
+The holidays are stressful and a time when many will over-use and abuse alcohol and other psychotropic chemicals.
+These times may present challenges for those of us who are committed to sobriety and they can be a risk for relapse.
 Understanding and applying the unique faculty of consciousness, mindfulness, may be extremely helpful during these celebratory times.

 Mindfulness is Another Tool for Addiction Recovery